Everybody's a Critic. Literally.

 In other words, there's a lot that happens in the last fifteen minutes of the show, and this reviewer just didn't understand any of it.
 I called him out on it.

 When we produced The Rocky Horror Show the first time, one reviewer dismissed our production entirely because it wasn't enough like the film.
 But we weren't producing the film.
-And the stage show came first.
+We were producing the very different stage show, which came first.
 I called him out on it.

 When we produced The Best Little Whorehouse in Texas, one reviewer dismissed the entire show as "glamorizing" prostitution.
 But onstage (unlike the film), Whorehouse is a very clear-eyed look at prostitution, and it tells a true story, with a very unhappy, true ending.
 And besides, the stage show isn't about sex or about prostitution -- it's about the mad hypocrisy of the culture and politics around these women, at the height of the Sexual Revolution.
 And seriously, how glamorous could they be when they're all wearing early 1970s polyester jumpsuits?
 I called the reviewer out on it.